hasnaa38/reading-notes/class-02.md

 ### Chapter 2: Text

 HTML elements are used to describe the structure of the page.
-Therefor, a discussion on the the elements used for adding markup to the text that appears on a web page is provided in this chapter.
+Therefore, a discussion on the elements used for adding markup to the text that appears on a web page is provided in this chapter.

 #### Headings